TurakhiaLab/metaWEPP/README.md

 ```
 k2 add-to-library --db test_kraken_DB --file *.fa
 ```
-You can also add a multi fasta file in the genomic library.
+You can also add a multi fasta file (metagenomic fasta file) in the genomic library.

 ⚠️ For this to work, the FASTA sequence headers must include either the NCBI accession numbers or the text `kraken:taxid` followed by the taxonomy ID for the genome.
 For example: `>sequence100|kraken:taxid|9606|`
 ```
 kraken2-build --add-to-library /path/to/multi_fasta.fa --db $DBNAME
 ```

-(Optional) Install one or more reference libraries: https://github.com/DerrickWood/kraken2/wiki/Manual#standard-kraken-2-database
+(Optional) Install one or more [reference libraries](https://github.com/DerrickWood/kraken2/wiki/Manual#standard-kraken-2-database).
 ```
 kraken2-build --download-library bacteria --db $DBNAME
 ```